Go Back

 1. Shrinkage Is Highly Concentrated: Four Stores Drive Nearly Two-Thirds of Total Loss

-Inventory shrinkage is highly concentrated rather than evenly distributed across the chain.
-Four locations—Stores 77, 25, 63, and 47—account for approximately $129K, or 65%, of the total $200K annual revenue loss.
-These stores represent a combined $94K in direct cost exposure and an additional $35K in lost margin, indicating that shrinkage impact extends well beyond inventory write-offs.
-Store 77 presents the highest financial risk, with over $53K in exposure, likely amplified by its operational complexity and large SKU assortment (7,344 SKUs).
+Four locations — Stores 77, 25, 63, and 47 — account for approximately $129K, or 65%, of total annual shrinkage ($200K).
+Combined exposure breaks down into $94K in direct cost and $35K in lost margin, confirming that financial impact extends beyond inventory write-offs.
+Store 77 is the highest-risk location at $53K in exposure, likely amplified by its large SKU assortment (7,344 SKUs).

-Business Implication: Shrinkage is concentrated rather than systemic.
-Because unrealized margin exceeds direct write-offs, the true financial impact is understated in accounting records.
-The concentration allows leadership to focus audits and controls on a small set of high-impact stores instead of applying broad, inefficient interventions.
+Business Implication: Shrinkage is concentrated, not systemic.
+Because unrealized margin exceeds direct write-offs, the true financial impact is understated in accounting records — and the concentration means leadership can target a small set of stores rather than applying broad, inefficient interventions across the network.

 Vertical bar chart showing financial loss from shrinkage